ACM40960/project-shubidiwoop/README.md

     <img width="734" alt="Poisson distribution" src="https://github.com/ACM40960/project-shubidiwoop/blob/main/assets/team_points_barplot1.svg">
 </div>

-- Based on the results table, PCA has been identified as the preferred method to pursue further investigation and development in odds and betting.
+- Based on the results table, GLM has been identified as the preferred method to pursue further investigation and development in odds and betting.

 ### Betting Insights